 By using a dual agency, buyers are giving up their right to have complete 100% buyer representation.
 Including loyalty from their real estate agent.
 Since the agent (agency) is representing the opposite side of the transaction as well.
 If you are using a dual agency, be careful with the information you divulge to your agent.
 Because, this could be intentionally or unintentionally used in the real estate transaction.

-The only way to completely avoid this issue is to use an Exclusive Buyers Agent like a Colorado Exclusive Buyers Agent.
+The only way to completely avoid this issue is to use an buyer’s agent like a Colorado buyer’s agent.
 There are never any listings within the entire office of Colorado exclusive buyers agencies.

 In conclusion, if you are ready to buy a home remember that you have the right to have complete buyer representation.
 An agent whose fiduciary responsibilities are to you and only you.